worldbank/org-metrics-dashboard/app/docs/definitions.md

-## Welcome to the Open-Source Metrics Documentation
+## Welcome to the Open Source Metrics Documentation

-#### How to Read World Health Organization Open-Source Dashboard
+#### How to read the World Bank Open Source Dashboard

-The Dashboard is currently a snapshot of data from the **World Health Organization** Repositories.
+The Dashboard is currently a snapshot of data from the **World Bank** Repositories.
 All the metrics are based on the _Last Updated Date_ reflected on the top of the dashboard.

 ### Metrics and Definitions